ntblab/infant_neuropipe/prototype/link/scripts/retinotopy/README.md

 # Analysis pipeline for retinotopy

 This outlines the analysis pipeline for running retinotopy analyses.
 This assumes that the normal infant\_neuropipe steps have been completed.
+You may also want to run the `generate_eye_confound_time_course.m` script to get the eye tracking confounds that are useful for some analyses.

 1. Run retinotopy GLMs.
 Use **sbatch ./scripts/retinotopy/supervisor_retinotopy.sh** to run the necessary GLMs to compare high and low spatial frequency, horizontal and vertical meridians, and the F-test of all conditions.